QubesOS/qubes-doc/external/building-guides/building-archlinux-template.md

 I will assume that you already have a working http server.
 So you need to sign the packages and transmit everything to the qubes that will upload them to your http server.
-The script "**update-remote-repo.sh**" of the qubes-builder-archlinux repository can do that.
+The script `update-remote-repo.sh` of the qubes-builder-archlinux repository can do that.
 Below, an example of code that sign the packages + template rpm file, and transmit everything to another qube.

 ```bash